alexpatel/cichlid/README.md

     - Do you have to model how the CPU works in order to port your kernel
         - No, people who port kernels do not know the full spec of the CPU before they do it
         - They just sit down and screw around with the codes until it works
-    - From ASPLOS discussion: "Margo: we want to work with legacy systems (and barrelfish is a legacy system), and build generalizable techniques that can be applied to any traditional or well-designed non-traditional kernel"
         - How is formalizing CPU taking advantage of the legacy systems
             - Legacy systems aren't just existing kernels that work
             - It's the fact that we have an implementation of a processor that works